What is happening with F4-India?

 F4-India has avoided the two massive issues that are going to plague other preferences for a while.
 First of all, it avoided the F4- All countries debacle where Final Action Dates were advanced too rapidly and led to a retrogression in February 2020, confusing and frustrating applicants.
 Secondly, the Visa Office did not advance the VB dates agressively during the Covid-19 pandemic when almost no interview could take place.

 As a result, the present VB dates are probably fairly in line with the reality on the ground and, although we do not see any advancement during Fiscal Year 2022 (until September 2022), we anticipate a modest, but steady and healthy advancement after that.
 Improvements noted in terms of Consular Interviews will need however to be confirmed.
-Of present and immediate concern is the situation in Mumbai that does not seem to be improving, while New Delhi is doing ok (according to Immigration Planner's analysis of State Department data).
+Of present and immediate concern is the situation in Mumbai (slow improvements, but about 60% of the way back), but still no issuance in New Delhi (according to Immigration Planner's analysis of State Department data).

 In any instance, because of the lost Green Cards of the last 2 years, we expect 'time-to-current' for recent or future applicant to go up and cross 18 years.